-(2) Interest expense discounts consist of amortization of original issue discount and debt issuance costs.

-- (3) Merger integration expenses consist primarily of information technology ("IT") related costs including personnel expenses, professional and service fees associated with the integration of customers and operations of GIS, which commenced in July 2018 and was substantially completed by the end of 2020. - 4) Amortization of cloud-based software implementation costs consists of expense recognized in selling, general and administrative expenses for capitalized implementation costs for cloud-based IT systems.
-This expense is not included in depreciation and amortization above. - (5) Other items include (i) costs of \$0.9 million associated with the implementation of a company-wide ERP system during the three months ended March 31, 2022 and (ii) \$0.3 million related to loss on disposal of assets and exit costs associated with one of our short-term leased facilities during the three months ended March 31, 2022, partially offset by a reduction in previously accrued legal settlement expense of \$0.6 million due to a more favorable outcome than originally anticipated in a claim outside the ordinary course of business.
-Other items for the three months ended March 31, 2021 are related to the preparation of the Company's initial public offering during 2021. - (6) An adjusted effective income tax rate has been determined for each period presented by applying the statutory income tax rate and the provision for deferred income taxes to the pretax adjustments, which was used to compute Adjusted Net Income for the periods presented.
+- (2) Interest expense discounts consist of amortization of original issue discount and debt issuance costs. - (3) Merger integration expenses consist primarily of information technology ("IT") related costs including personnel expenses, professional and service fees associated with the integration of customers and operations of GIS, which commenced in July 2018 and was substantially completed by the end of 2020. - (4) Amortization of cloud computing software costs consists of expense recognized in selling, general and administrative expenses for capitalized implementation costs for cloud computing IT systems.
+This expense is not included in depreciation and amortization above. - (5) Other items include (i) costs of \$0.4 million and \$1.3 million associated with the implementation of a company-wide ERP system during the three and six months ended June 30, 2022, respectively, (ii) \$0.6 million of severance costs during the three and six months ended June 30, 2022, and (iii) \$0.3 million related to loss on disposal of assets and exit costs associated with one of our short-term leased facilities during the six months ended June 30, 2022, partially offset by a reduction in previously accrued legal settlement expense of \$0.6 million during the six months ended June 30, 2022 due to a more favorable outcome than originally anticipated in a claim outside the ordinary course of business.
+Other items for the three and six months ended June 30, 2021 are related to the preparation of the Company's initial public offering during 2021. - (6) An adjusted effective income tax rate has been determined for each period presented by applying the statutory income tax rate and the provision for deferred income taxes to the pretax adjustments, which was used to compute Adjusted Net Income for the periods presented.